 The actual interaction can now take place.
-Waveband-averaged optical properties of GLOMAPmode aerosols are computed by routine ukca_radaer_band_average.
-Results are transferred to routine grey_extinction and influence the calculation of atmospheric fluxes.
+Waveband averaged optical properties of GLOMAP-mode aerosols are computed by routine ukca_radaer_band_average.
+For the purpose of interacting with radiation, sulphate aerosols are assumed to be in the form of ammonium sulphate throughout the atmosphere, unless logical switch L_UKCA_RADAER_SUSTRAT is activated, in which case sulphate aerosols take the optical properties of sulphuric acid in the stratosphere only.
+(The tropopause level is identified interactively by calling, if required, subroutine tropin in atmos_physics1.)
+Waveband-averaged properties are then transferred to routine grey_extinction and influence the calculation of atmospheric fluxes.
 In addition, modal optical depth diagnostics for GLOMAP-mode aerosols are computed, if requested, by ukca_radaer_compute_aod for each mode.
-This is only done in the longwave radiation routine in order to get optical depth calculations in all gridboxes (shortwave radiation is only calculated on lit points).
+This is only done in the longwave radiation routine in order to get Aerosol Optical Depth calculations in all gridboxes (shortwave radiation is only calculated on lit points).
+Again, whether sulphate aerosols in the stratosphere are in the form of ammonium sulphate or sulphuric acid is controlled by logical switch L_UKCA_RADAER_SUSTRAT.
+In RADAER v2 stratospheric AODs are also available for all aerosol modes as a STASH diagnostic.
+This is an addition to the existing AOD diagnostic that are calculated for the total atmospheric column.
 Results are transferred to routine diagnostics_lw for copy to STASH.

-14 Indirect effects of aerosols
+15 Indirect effects of aerosols